mvanderlyn27/golden-hour-calculator/README.md

 * run local backend
 * run local frontend
   * add var for local running to direct to localhost for backend
+* need to setup nodemon type setup for tsc, and have docker image run in dev/prod mode
 * maybe setup docker compose to run both images

 ## todo mvp